Learn Object Oriented Programming Using C#: Part 3

 }

 In the example above we create the Car class with two write-only properties, Model_ID and Maker_Name.
 You can say that each property is write-only because they only have set accessors.
-Using the set property we have assigned values to model and maker.
-In this case, the values are 2013 and "lamborghini".
+Using the set property we have assigned values to the model and maker.
+In this case, the values are 2013 and "Lamborghini".

 The Main method of the WriteOnlyProperty class instantiates a new Car object named SportCar.
 The instantiation of SportCar uses the default constructor of the Car class.

-Since the model and maker properties of the Car class are write-only, if you inserted Console.WriteLine (SportCar.
+Since the model and maker properties of the Car class are write-only if you insert Console.WriteLine (SportCar.
 Model_ID) into the example, the program will generate an error and not compile, because Model_ID is write-only; the same goes for Maker_Name.
 When the Model_ID and Maker_Name properties are used in SportCar.Model_ID =2012, they work fine.
 This is because these are write operations that only invoke the set accessor of the Model_ID and Maker_Name properties.

 Auto implemented Property

-C# 3.0 introduced a new class property, called auto implemented property, that creates properties without get and set accessor implementations.
+C# 3.0 introduced a new class property, called auto-implemented property, that creates properties without get and set accessor implementations.

 Example